 We are involved in a number of ongoing matters relating to New Power.
 (Lawyer: V. Sharp)

-5. Project Wilbur.
+5. IBM Project .

-We are involved in the numerous issues relating to this matter.
+We are involved in numerous issues relating to the transition of IT services from IBM back to EES.
 (Lawyer: J. Keller; Clients: M. Harris, et al.; Outside Counsel: T. Stockbridge of Vinson & Elkins)

 6. Heartland Industrial Partners (HIP).